Osama-Kassem/setup-private-repo/README.md

    IDs that only exist in that same PR ref, those commits would not be found.
    See: https://github.com/golang/go/issues/27043
-4. Configures Git with a `insteadOf` directive to use the local clone whenever the HTTPS URL of the private repo is referenced.
+4. Configures Git with a `insteadOf` directive to use the local clone whenever the HTTPS or SSH URLs of the private repo are referenced.

 ## Inputs
 - `repository` (required): the full name of the GitHub repository